 As responsible developers of renewable energy, we strive to be good neighbours in all aspects of our work.
 We are committed to Argyll and Bute and to maximising opportunities for local communities to benefit from our projects.

-SPR’s operational windfarms have contributed more than £15 million of support towards community initiatives across the UK, with their existing local windfarms (Cruach Mhor, Clachan Flats and Beinn an Tuirc) contributing over £945,000 of support to Argyll & Bute communities.
+SPR’s operational windfarms have contributed more than £32 million of support towards community initiatives across the UK, with their existing local windfarms (Cruach Mhor, Clachan Flats, Beinn an Tuirc and Beinn and Tuirc 2) contributing almost £1.6 million of support to Argyll & Bute communities.
 The flexible approach adopted by SPR has empowered local communities to decide what the community benefit is spent on.
 This has resulted in a fantastic diversity of projects being delivered from improving local amenities including town halls, cinemas and local youth clubs, to supporting work experience places, educational workshops and much more.

 As an active member of Argyll and Bute Renewable Alliance (ABRA), we are working with Argyll and Bute Council and local stakeholders to ensure that renewable energy boosts the local economy and creates opportunities for local people.